siangernlow/tp/docs/UserGuide.md

 :information_source: **Note:**

 * `ID` of person must be unique.
-No other person in the VirusTracker may have the same ID.
+No other person in the VirusTracker may have the same Id.
 * `QUARANTINE_STATUS` and `INFECTED_STATUS` can only be false or the date of quarantine or infection respectively.
+* Dates of infection and quarantine must not be after the current date.

 </div>

-Examples:
+Example:
-* `addPerson idp/S123 n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 q/true i/false`
+* `addPerson idp/T1234 n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 q/2020-10-10 i/false`
-* `addPerson idp/S234 n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 q/false i/true t/criminal`

 <div style="page-break-after: always;"></div>